zircote/swagger-php/docs/Getting-started.md

  */
 ```

-This adds validation too so when you misspell a property or forget a required property it will trigger a php warning.
+This adds validation, so when you misspell a property or forget a required property it will trigger a php warning.
-For example the snippet above would generate the "Unexpected field "titel" for @SWG\Info(), expecting "title", ..." notice.
+For example the snippet above would generate a notice with "Unexpected field "titel" for @SWG\Info(), expecting "title", ..."

 ## Annotation placement

-You shouldn't place all annotations inside one @SWG\Swagger() annotation, scattered annotations throughout your codebase.
+You shouldn't place all annotations inside one big @SWG\Swagger() annotation block, but scatter them throughout your codebase.
 swagger-php will scan your project and merge all annotations into one @SWG\Swagger annotation.

-The big benefit swagger-php provides is that the documentation lives close the the code implementing the request.
+The big benefit swagger-php provides is that the documentation lives close the the code implementing the api.

 ### Arrays and Objects

 Placing multiple annotation of the same type will result in an array or object.
+For objects, the convension for properties, is to use the same field name as the annotation: `response` in a `@SWG\Response`, `property` in a `@SWG\Property`, etc.

 ```php
 /**